OpenTOSCA/opentosca-vintner/docs/docs/self-adaptation.md

 - file
 - location
 - weekday
-- api is available, thus, custom ones can be easily implemented
+- api is available, thus, custom sensors can be easily implemented